ddaugher/moe-rising/README.md

 - **Attention-based Expert Routing**: Uses keyword matching and softmax normalization to route queries to the most relevant experts
 - **Real-time Processing Visualization**: Shows the 6-step attention process flow with live updates
 - **Multiple Expert Types**:
-  - **RAG**: Retrieval-Augmented Generation using augustwenty documentation
+  - **RAG**: Retrieval-Augmented Generation using augustwenty documentation with semantic search and citations
   - **Writing**: Content creation and explanation
   - **Code**: Programming and technical assistance
   - **Math**: Mathematical reasoning and calculations
   - **DataViz**: Data visualization and charting
 - **Interactive UI**: Phoenix LiveView interface with real-time updates and activity logging
+- **Real-time Logging System**: Comprehensive logging that captures expert processing steps and sends updates to the UI
+- **Advanced Aggregation**: Uses an LLM judge to intelligently combine results from multiple experts

 ## Prerequisites